Youngsb24/Architect-a-Splunk-Cluster-Enviroment/README.md

 <h8>Step 7</h8>

 Time to configure the Universal forwarder.
 Since the UF doesn't have a GUI everything will be done in the backend of the nodes. "cd /opt/Splunk/etc/system/local then vi outputs.conf " here we will create a stanza to help the UF determine where to send the data to.
 You can as well create outputs. conf on every component except the indexers, and send each component's internal logs to the indexer with the stanza in the second image.
-Make sure you include all indexers internal IP addresses where it says "server"
+Make sure you include all indexers' internal IP addresses where it says "server"

 <br>
 <img src="https://imgur.com/yd3SL4T.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>